-We met together to brainstorm some ideas and discuss what materials they wanted to use.
-With years of experience working with clients to make custom pieces for special occasions, I was able to guide them through this early creative process, and very quickly we had a page of ideas of what they wanted.
+We met at a restaurant in town so I could start the design process and discuss what materials they preferred.
+With years of experience working with clients to make custom pieces for special occasions, I was able to guide them through this early creative process, and very quickly I had a page of potential sketched ideas.

-Sare wanted her wedding ring to sit right next to her engagement ring, so I designed the shape of the band fit around the jewel.
-Benny chose 18 carat Rose Gold, whilst Sare wanted 18 carat Platinum White Gold to complement her engagement ring.
-Despite the differences in material, shape and colour, the engravings featured on his and her wedding bands unite them together as a pair.
+Sare wanted her wedding ring to fit with her platinum 950 engagement ring, so I designed the shape of the band to fit around the jewel in platinum.
+Benny chose 18 karat rose gold and wanted a slightly thicker band than Sare.
+Despite the differences in material, shape and colour, the engravings featured on his and her wedding bands effortlessly unite them together as a pair.

-Both rings were carved by hand from solid wax with a file, then a process called Lost Wax Casting was used to create a solid metal ring.
+I carved both rings by hand from solid wax with a file, then a process called Lost Wax Casting was used to create the solid metal rings.
 The rings were finished with a special technique to highlight the engraving on each ring.

-The couple were thrilled with the final pieces and truly felt connected to the memories they symbolised and the promise of the future they represented.
+Benny and Sare were thrilled with the final pieces and felt connected to the memories they symbolised and the promise of the future they represent.

 Congratulations Benny and Sare!